bbglab/oncodrivefml/docs/source/analysis.rst

 as stops or as substitutions.

 As stops
-   Indels are scored as stops when analysing coding regions and if their length is not a multiple of 3.
+   Indels are scored as stops in the analysis of coding regions and if their length is not a multiple of 3.
-   In coding regions, a frameshift indel might cause, at some point in the gene, an stop.
+   In coding regions, a frameshift indel might cause, somewhere in the gene, a stop.
-   For that reason, OncodriveFML uses this approach.
+   This is why OncodriveFML uses this approach.
    The way OncodriveFML
    scores this type of indels is taking all the stop scores [#stopscores]_ in the gene under analysis and applying a user defined function to them.